spamsch/website/packages/shared/content/blog/liquidity-hub-trade-finance-platform.md

 ## Outcomes That Stuck

-- **Launch readiness sign-off** from Orbian leadership thanks to the RACI charts, service desks, and incident playbooks I authored.
+- **Launch readiness sign-off** from leadership thanks to the RACI charts, service desks, and incident playbooks I authored.
 - **Design partners on-boarded** with confidence because they saw the same transparency in documentation that regulators expect.
 - **Operations autonomy** once I handed over dashboards, logs, and alerting tuned to their workflowsâ€”not generic cloud metrics.